CodeFoodPixels/eleventy-plugin-webmentions/README.md

   });
 };
 ```

 REMEMBER: You’re only allowed one `module.exports` in your configuration file, so make sure you only copy the `require` and the `.addPlugin` lines above!
 (Including the configuration options)

-The plugin then adds a global data object called `webmentions`.
-This is an array of webmention objects that look similar to this:
+The plugin then adds 2 global data objects.
+One is called `webmentionsLastFetched` and is a `Date` object with the date that the plugin last fetched webmentions, and the other is called `webmentions` and is an array of webmention objects that look similar to this:

 ```javascript
 {